kennywall/import-test/_posts/2011-03-07-mashape-improves-api-security-and-language-libraries.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mashape-logo.png
 ---
-{% include JB/setup %}<p>Mashape, the API framework and marketplace service provider has recently released some new features and resources for developers.
+{% include JB/setup %}Mashape, the API framework and marketplace service provider has recently released some new features and resources for developers.
 Additions include new language libraries and plugins:

 	Python - Along with PHP and Ruby, Mashape now provides Python client libraries